Publications

 We evaluate data on choices made from Convex Time Budgets (CTB) in Andreoni and Sprenger (2012a) and Augenblick et al. (2015), two influential studies that proposed and applied this experimental technique.
 We use the Weak Axiom of Revealed Preference (WARP) to test for external consistency relative to pairwise choice, and demand, wealth and impatience monotonicity to test for internal consistency.
 We find that choices made by subjects in the original Andreoni and Sprenger (2012a) paper violate WARP frequently; violations of all three internal measures of monotonicity are concentrated in subjects who take advantage of the novel feature of CTB by making interior choices.
 Wealth monotonicity violations are more prevalent and pronounced than either demand or impatience monotonicity violations.
 We substantiate the importance of our desiderata of choice consistency in examining effort allocation choices made in Augenblick et al. (2015), where we find considerably more demand monotonicity violations, as well as many classical monotonicity violations which are associated with time-inconsistent behavior.
 We believe that the frequency and magnitude of WARP and monotonicity violations found in the two studies pose important confounds for interpreting and structurally estimating choice patterns elicited through CTB.
 We encourage researchers employing CTB in present and future experiments to include consistency tests in their design and pre-estimation analysis.

-[2] The Relation between Behavior under Risk and over Time. [go to paper] AER-Insights 2020 (with Yoram Halevy and Kota Saito)
+[2] The Relation between Behavior under Risk and over Time. [go to paper] [WP version] AER-Insights 2020 (with Yoram Halevy and Kota Saito)

 The paper establishes a tight relation between non-standard behaviors in the domains of risk and time, by considering a decision maker with non-expected utility preferences who believes that only present consumption is certain while any future consumption is uncertain.
 We provide the first complete characterizations of the two-way relations between the certainty effect and present biased temporal behavior, and between the common ratio effect and temporal reversals related to the common difference effect.

-[3] Present Bias [go to paper] [go to slides (shorter version)] Econometrica 2021
+[3] Present Bias [go to paper] [WP version] [go to slides (shorter version)] Econometrica 2021

 Present bias is the inclination to prefer a smaller present reward to a larger later reward, but reversing this preference when both rewards are equally delayed.
 This paper investigates and characterizes the most general class of present-biased temporal preferences.
 We show that any present-biased preference has a max-min representation, which can be cognitively interpreted as if, the decision maker considers the most conservative present equivalents in the face of uncertainty about future tastes.
 We also discuss empirical anomalies which temporal models like beta-delta or hyperbolic discounting cannot account for, but the proposed general representation can accommodate.

-[4] Motives Behind Cooperation in Finitely Repeated Prisoner's Dilemma [go to paper] Games and Economic Behavior 2023
+[4] Motives Behind Cooperation in Finitely Repeated Prisoner's Dilemma [go to paper] [WP version] Games and Economic Behavior 2023

 Selfish preferences cannot explain the significant instances of cooperation observed in Finitely Repeated Prisoner's Dilemma experiments.
 This paper deploys a novel experiment to compare four theories that explain cooperation.
 The four theories capture the following four non-pecuniary motives: caring about others (Altruism), being conscientious about cooperation (Duty), enjoying the pleasure of collaborative cooperation (Reciprocal Cooperation), and concerns for reciprocal kindness (Sequential Reciprocity).
 Our experimental design varies the decline-rate of future rewards, under which these theories make contrasting predictions.
 We find that our data is best explained by Reciprocal Cooperation-type subjects.

-[5] Belief Elicitation in Political Protest Experiments: When the Mode Does Not Teach Us About Incentives to Protest [go to paper] Journal of Economic Behavior and Organization 2023 (with Nathan Canen)
+[5] Belief Elicitation in Political Protest Experiments: When the Mode Does Not Teach Us About Incentives to Protest [go to paper] [WP version] Journal of Economic Behavior and Organization 2023 (with Nathan Canen)

 Many recent experiments studying political protests elicit subjects’ beliefs and actions, before and after an information intervention, to assess the causal role of beliefs on actions.
 We show that unless beliefs are symmetric and unimodal, using a belief elicitation scheme that is mismatched with the research question may affect the magnitude and even reverse the sign of identified effects.
 We provide a simple characterization of when such a sign reversal occurs.
 As an example, we revisit Cantoni et al. (2019)’s influential study of whether political protests are strategic complements or substitutes.
 We show how their belief elicitation method allows, in theory, a novel and alternative interpretation of their results, which could have been avoided with a different method.